 - Have sharp pressure points: The Purple mattress is designed to offer exceptional responsiveness, which can relieve pressure and proper alignment.

 Both Purple and Bear have made a name for themselves by selling bed-in-a-box mattresses online.
 The Bear mattress and the Purple mattress have a lot in common.
 Both are constructed of foam, and both use innovative technologies to provide a better night’s sleep.
-The Bear mattress uses Celliant fabric, while the Purple mattress uses its proprietary Smart Comfort Grid.
+The Bear mattress uses Celliant fabric, while the Purple mattress uses its proprietary Purple Grid.

 While the two mattresses share many similarities, there are also some notable differences.
 Each mattress may be an ideal option for some sleepers.
 To choose the best mattress for you, you’ll need to assess your needs and preferences and compare them to what each mattress offers.